huggingface/blog/cfm-case-study.md

 | Model     | GLiNER | SpanMarker | [Llama 3.1 8b](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct)  | [Llama 3.1 70b](https://huggingface.co/meta-llama/Llama-3.1-70B-Instruct)  |
 | F1-Score  | 87%    | 47%        | 88%                                                                      | **95%**                                                                    |

- In this experiment, we compared the performance of small models like **GLiNER** and **SpanMarker** against large language models (LLMs) such as **Llama 3.1-8b** and **Llama 3.1-70b**.
+ In this experiment, we compared the performance of small models like **GLiNER** and **SpanMarker** against LLMs such as **Llama 3.1-8b** and **Llama 3.1-70b**.
 Small models like GLiNER (87% F1) provide a good balance between accuracy and computational efficiency, making them ideal for resource-constrained scenarios.
 In contrast, LLMs, while more resource-intensive, deliver higher accuracy, with Llama 3.1-70b achieving a 95% F1-score.
 This highlights the trade-off between performance and efficiency when choosing between small models and LLMs for NER tasks.
 Let’s now see how the performance differs when we fine-tune compact models.

 ## Improving the performance of compact models with fine-tuning on LLM-assisted labeled dataset